platformatic/platformatic/docs/composer/configuration.md

     - `prefix` (`string`) - Service proxy prefix.
 All service routes will be prefixed with this value.

     :::note
-    If the prefix is not explictly set, the composer and the service will try to find the best prefix for the service.
+    If the prefix is not explicitly set, the composer and the service will try to find the best prefix for the service.

     First of all, if the application code used the `platformatic.setBasePath` (which is always available in each service), then the value will become the service prefix.